The Urban Chronicles Project - Vila Real

 -T. S. Eliot: Little Gidding (1942)

-The main idea behind Urban Chronicles is to use site-specific community storytelling to create deeply personal, meaningful engagement with the language through engagement with the learners’ local context.
+The core idea behind Urban Chronicles is to use site-specific community storytelling to create deeply personal, meaningful engagement with the language through engagement with the learners’ local context.

 The language learned in the classroom, gains power when it is connected to the learner’s social and emotional relationships and values.